Skip to main content

 Cost: $5,695 – $6,995

 ACA is an opportunity for middle and high school students to experience college firsthand while engaging with like-minded peers and learning about the admissions process.
-Students will take courses in areas like Digital Photography, Community Service, Culinary Skills, Foreign Language Study, Algebra, Health and Wellness, and much more.
+Students can take courses in areas like Digital Photography, Community Service, Culinary Skills, Foreign Language Study, Algebra, Health and Wellness, Sports Reporting, and much more.
+Upon completing the program, students will receive an ACA “Certificate of Achievement.”

 3. Summer Music Clinic